Abdominal and pelvic parts of the ureters and related structures.

 Next, we’re going to be highlighting another branch of the common iliac arteries that I talked about before, these are the internal iliac arteries.
 Now, the same thing here on the left side you can see then the image showing highlighted the right internal iliac artery while here on this image on the right side, you then see the left internal iliac artery.
 Now, these are known as the main arteries of the pelvis because their branches will be supplying the walls and also the organs of the pelvis as well as the inner part of the thigh.
 The internal iliac arteries are smaller than the external iliac arteries but give off several branches which supply the various pelvic muscles and also tissue structures as well as the gluteal muscles and also external genitalia.

-The next image we’re going to be highlighting here one artery which is the, to be more specific, the right renal artery but you can also see here on this image the left one.
+The next image we’re going to be highlighting here one artery which is the, to be more specific, the left renal artery but you can also see here on this image the right one.
 So, now that we have looked at the other arteries that are related to the kidney and ureters, I just wanted this chance to take another look at different structures – different arteries – that are related to the kidneys and ureters.

 Now, first, let’s look at the renal arteries which then arise from the abdominal aorta which we talked about before and provide then oxygenated blood to the kidneys.
 So, there is a left one for the left kidney and then a right renal artery for the right kidney and these will be then supplying oxygenated blood to the left and right kidneys respectively.
-Now, these blood vessels arise from the abdominal aorta at approximately the level of the intervertebral disc L1 and L2; however, the right renal artery is longer than the right? renal artery and is located a bit lower than the left renal artery as it must course behind this structure here, the inferior vena cava, and also other structures that you cannot see here on this image like the head of the pancreas and the descending duodenum to get then all the way to the right kidney.
+Now, these blood vessels arise from the abdominal aorta at approximately the level of the intervertebral disc L1 and L2; however, the right renal artery is normally longer than the left renal artery and is located a bit lower than the left renal artery as it must course behind this structure here, the inferior vena cava, and also other structures that you cannot see here on this image like the head of the pancreas and the descending duodenum to get then all the way to the right kidney.
 Both renal arteries give off several branches – at least 5 or more to be specific – and some of which will be supplying the ureters as well as these structures here which are known as the suprarenal glands before then reaching the hilum of the kidneys.

 The next structure we’re going to be seeing here highlighted in green is known as the ovarian artery which are, of course, only found in the female pelvis.
 Now, the left and right ovarian arteries arise from the abdominal aorta at approximately the level of L2 just below the renal arteries.
 Now, these 2 paired arteries will be supplying oxygenated blood to the ovaries coursing within then the suspensory ligament of the ovaries.
 They form an anastomosis also known as the connection with the uterine artery and give off small branches to the ureter and the uterine tube.
 Now, these arteries enlarge significantly during pregnancy in order to then provide more blood to the ovaries and the uterus.